 The Corporation has carried out considerable work with college management on the development of the Strategic Plan for 2022-2027 which was formally approved and adopted by the Corporation on 4th October 2021.
-The Corporation will continue to review this for effectiveness via the consideration of a series of KPIs.
+The Corporation continues to review this for effectiveness via the consideration of a series of KPIs.
 The Corporation monitors management actions and reviews the risks faced by the College each term.
 All operational matters are the responsibility of management, led by the Principal.

 The Corporation assesses its performance annually and identifies areas for improvement during the following year.
 Progress against improvement targets is regularly monitored by the Search & Governance Committee.
-The Corporation's self-assessment for 2021/2022 will be published with the College's self-assessment report in December 2022.
+Following the external review of governance conducted during 2022-2023 (see page 23), a self-assessment at Corporation level was not conducted for 2022-2023, although committee level self-assessments have been completed and are being collated at the time of writing this report.